lunbin/bigdata/docker-compose/gitlab/README.md

 #### how to deploy gitlab in localhost

 1 edit docker-compose.yml  (Can also not be modified)
-Modify the http port corresponding to 80（defaul is 8929)
+&nbsp;&nbsp;Modify the http port corresponding to 80（defaul is 8929)
-Modify the ssh port corresponding to 22（defaul is 2289) Modify the volumes if you want(config,log, data)
+&nbsp;&nbsp;Modify the ssh port corresponding to 22（defaul is 2289)
+&nbsp;&nbsp;Modify the volumes if you want(config,log, data)

 2 exec command
 ```